5 Simple Ideas for Arranging Spring Flowers at Home

 | | | |

 I only started using a flower frog last year.
-I use this kind, and they are so easy to use.
-You place the flower frog in a pot, a bowl, or a cup and then fill it by sticking in branches and flowers in a way that makes you happy!
+They are so easy to use.
+You place it in a pot, a bowl, or a cup and then fill it by sticking in branches and flowers in a way that makes you happy!
 Add water and place it where you will enjoy your creation.

-Here is what I added to my arrangement
+Here is what I added to my spring flower arrangement

 • Add a flower frog

-• A branch with some moss that I found in my yard
+• I added a branch with some moss that I found in my yard

 • A few small branches from a birch tree that I picked up on a recent walk